znsio/specmatic-node/README.md

 ## API

-Check [Documentation](https://qontract.run/documentation.html) for more information on cli commands and arguments
+Check [Documentation](https://qontract.run/documentation.html) for more information on cli commands and arguments.

 ## Test helper library